The Bernheim Petition

 Franz Bernheim

-As previously mentioned, Bernheim had emigrated to the United States in 1935 and settled in New York, where he died in 1990.
+As previously mentioned, Bernheim emigrated to the United States in 1935 and settled in New York, where he died in 1990.
 Little is known about his life in the USA.
-He did not keep in touch with any Jewish or Zionist organisations.
+He did not maintain contact with any Jewish or Zionist organisations.

-His nephew, George Wyland-Herzfelde recalled his uncle as warm and somewhat withdrawn.
-On occasions, he accompanied his uncle to a Czech restaurant, as a recall of his time in Prague.
-Even then Bernheim was reluctant to talk about the days of the petition, saying that it was “the only possible way to stop Hitler, and that was his motivation for participating.”
+His nephew, George Wyland-Herzfelde, recalled his uncle as warm and somewhat withdrawn.
+Sometimes, he accompanied his uncle to a Czech restaurant as a reminder of his time in Prague.
+Even then, Bernheim was reluctant to talk about the days of the petition, saying it was “the only possible way to stop Hitler, and that was his motivation for participating.”
 [32]

-To the best of my knowledge, there are no photographs of Franz Bernheim accessible via the Internet.
-If you have a photograph of Franz Bernheim and would allow me to use it on this website, please contact me.
+To the best of my knowledge, no photographs of Franz Bernheim are accessible via the Internet.
+If you have a photo of Franz Bernheim that you would like to share with me for use on this website, please get in touch with me.

 Seán Lester